Saturday (novel): Reception

-Saturday was both critically acclaimed and commercially successful, a best-seller in Britain and the United States.
 It spent a week at No. 3 on both the New York Times Best Seller List on 15 April 2005, and Publishers Weekly (4 April 2005) lists.
 A strong performance for literary fiction, Saturday sold over 250,000 copies on release, and signings were heavily attended.
 The paperback edition sold another quarter of a million.

 Ruth Scurr reviewed the book in The Times, calling McEwan "[maybe] the best novelist in Britain and is certainly operating at the height of his formidable powers".
 She praised his examination of happiness in the 21st century, particularly from the point of view of a surgeon: "doctors see real lives fall to pieces in their consulting rooms or on their operating tables, day in, day out.
 Often they mend what is broken, and open the door to happiness again."
 Christopher Hitchens said the "sober yet scintillating pages of Saturday" confirmed the maturation of McEwan and displayed both his soft, humane, side and his hard, intellectual, scientific, side.
+In Literary Review, Matt Thorne wrote "this is an elegant and sophisticated novel, which is beautifully written and creates a wonderful sense of unease".

 Reviewers celebrated McEwan's dissection of the quotidian and his talent for observation and description.
 Michiko Kakutani liked the "myriad of small, telling details and a reverence for their very ordinariness ", and the suspense created that threatens these.
 Tim Adams concurred in The Observer, calling the observation "wonderfully precise".
 Mark Lawson in The Guardian said McEwan's style had matured into "scrupulous, sensual rhythms," and noted the considered word choice that enables his work.
 Perowne, for example, is a convincing neurosurgeon by the end of the book.
 This focus allowed McEwan to use all the tricks of fiction to generate "a growing sense of disquiet with the tiniest finger-flicks of detail".